How to Add Cinematic Black Bars for a Professional Look

 Color Grading Considerations

 Use tools within your video software to experiment with different looks.
-As I work with Heroic Shorts, I find its automated grading features make this process less of a hassle.
+As I work with Heroic Shorts, its automated grading features make this process less of a hassle.
 You get a professional finish that showcases your creativity.

 Check out resources like Filmmaking Tutorial for more in-depth tips on color grading.